shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the setup workspace](Images/hol3-e5-s6.png "setup workspace")

-     > **Note:** It might take upto 24-48 hours for all the changes to get reflected in your subscription successfully.
+     > **Note:** It might take up to 24-48 hours for all the changes to get reflected in your subscription successfully.

 1. The **Microsoft Defender for Cloud Overview page** offers a consolidated perspective for security experts.
 This section combines various independent cloud security components, such as **Secure Score, Regulatory Compliance, and Workloads Protection**, and provides detailed insights on the security posture on a distinct dashboard.

     ![Screenshot of the overview page](Images/hol3-e5-s7.png "overview page")

 1. On the **Recommendations page** under _General_, pay attention to the first part of the page.
-It includes the current Secure Score, progress on the Recommendations status(both completed security controls and recommendations), and Resource health (by severity).
+It includes the current Secure Score, progress on the Recommendations status (both completed security controls and recommendations), and Resource health (by severity).

     ![Screenshot of the Recommendations page](Images/hol3-e5-s8.png "Recommendations page")